 [Section 90 inserted by No. 25 of 1985 s.
 19; amended by No. 73 of 1995 s.
 42; No. 38 of 2007 s.
 128.]

-91. Alteration or extension of major works
+91. Alteration or extension of major works, Minister’s powers as to

 (1) Where the Corporation proposes substantially to alter or extend any major works it shall notify the Minister of the proposal and shall furnish to the Minister such plans, description, specifications, estimates or other information as the Minister may require relating thereto.